 Are You Earning Rewards?

 If you find out you need to shop for a new credit card before you travel abroad, it’s smart to consider travel rewards credit cards that offer points and miles for each dollar you spend.
-For example, the Chase Sapphire Preferred® Card Card lets you earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
+For example, the Chase Sapphire Preferred® Card Card lets you enjoy new benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases, plus more.

-Get 25% more value when you redeem for travel through Chase Ultimate Rewards®.
-You also earn an initial 80,000 bonus points after you spend $4,000 on purchases within three months of account opening.
-That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.
+Our best offer ever!
+100,000 bonus points after you spend $4,000 on purchases within three months of account opening.
+That's $1,250 toward travel when you redeem through Chase Ultimate Rewards®.

 Once you’re ready to redeem, you can cash in your points for statement credits, gift cards, merchandise, travel, and even 1:1 transfers to airline and hotel partners.
 This card also comes with no foreign transaction fees, although there is a $95 annual fee.

 Also note that some premier travel credit cards come with outstanding travel perks like trip cancellation/interruption insurance, baggage delay coverage, airport lounge access, a Global Entry or TSA✔® credit, annual travel credits, and more.
 If you plan to travel abroad, these free cardholder perks could help you save money or travel much more comfortably.